zenfish/bash-vpn/README.md

-Bash Script to teleport to other countries (well, via OpenVPN)
+A teleportation script to travel to other countries (well, via OpenVPN)
 -----

-(Probably Mac/Linux only, unles you have bash, openvpn, and some prayers installed....)
+(Probably Mac/Linux only, unles you have bash, openvpn, and various prayers pre-installed....)

+A script that tries to create a VPN to a country you specify, and route all your system's traffic through that country.

 I ran across [autovpn](https://github.com/adtac/autovpn), which I thought a nifty idea, but after it died silently I thought I'd just